TimTr/Dotfiles/readme.md

 ## Demos

 Once installed, you can install Homebrew and run demos.
-For example, run `demo-homebrew.sh` from the PATH to show a Terminal screen of software being downloaded, built, installed, and erased (in a repeating loop).
+For example, run `demo-homebrew.sh` from the `Dotfiles/Demos` to show a Terminal screen of software being downloaded, built, installed, and erased (in a repeating loop).
 Hit `CONTROL-Z` to quit that demo.

-You can also open the `~/Developer/demo-safari-cycle.html` file to launch Safari and begin cycling through many web pages, implying a sort of automated web test harness.
+You can also open the `Dotfiles/Demos/demo-safari-cycle.html` file to launch Safari and begin cycling through many web pages, simulating an automated web test harness.

 ## Useful reference links